Ezku/ag-data/README.md

 - "save" implies unidirectionality, means save without local changes is a no-op
 - if save receives new properties from backend on update, it implies bidirectionality
 - this is a contradiction unless "save" is renamed - how about "sync"?

+## To do

+User can accidentally set a new value for the id column
+- Make id immutable